A support ticket at your health org just became PHI, and Zendesk wasn't built to treat it that way

 Exactly what you get

 You get a helpdesk that treats tickets as the regulated, contract-bound data they are: HIPAA-grade handling on infrastructure you control, a SLA engine that enforces and reports per contract and severity, and tickets that read and write your real operational data instead of linking out.
 Access is tightly scoped for sensitive work.
-It integrates with your custom CRM (Customer Relationship Management), field service management software, and business intelligence dashboards so support is connected to the operation, not a silo.
+It integrates with your custom CRM (Customer Relationship Management), field service management software, and business intelligence (BI) dashboards so support is connected to the operation, not a silo.

 How to choose a developer in Baltimore